legacysurvey/legacysurvey/pages/dr1/catalogs.rst

 DECAM_FRACIN                float32[6]                         Fraction of a source's flux within the blob, near unity for real sources
 DECAM_SATURATED             byte[6]                            "T" if any contributing image has the central pixel saturated OUT_OF_BOUNDS               bool[6]                            "T" for objects whose center is on the brick; less strong of a cut than BRICK_PRIMARY
-DECAM_ANYMASK               int32[6]                           Bitwise mask set if any pixels for an object satisfy each condition
+DECAM_ANYMASK               int32[6]                           Bitwise mask set if the central pixel from any image satisfy each condition
-DECAM_ALLMASK               int32[6]                           Bitwise mask set if all pixels for an object satisfy each condition
+DECAM_ALLMASK               int32[6]                           Bitwise mask set if the central pixel from all images satisfy each condition
 WISE_FLUX                   float32[4]   nanomaggies           WISE model flux in W1,W2,W3,W4
 WISE_FLUX_IVAR              float32[4]   1/nanomaggies\ |sup2| Inverse variance of WISE_FLUX
 WISE_MW_TRANSMISSION        float32[4]                         Galactic transmission in W1,W2,W3,W4 filters in linear units [0,1]